 Expectant mothers have so much on their minds.
 There’s the excitement of meeting your soon to be baby, preparing for motherhood, preparing for birth, and of course, everything associated with growing a healthy baby.
 Pregnant women are constantly considering the up and downsides of every food for their little one growing inside them.
 Which is normal!
 There is a lot to consider.

 Pregnant women should consume a healthy variety of vitamins and nutrients for a healthy pregnancy and smooth delivery.
 You need to hit all the food groups.
-A well-balanced diet with calcium, potassium, magnesium, iron, folate, Vitamin A, B, C, D, E, the list goes on and on!
+A well-balanced diet with trace minerals like calcium, potassium, magnesium, and iron, folate, Vitamin A, B, C, D, E, the list goes on and on!
 Plus, don’t forget hydration!

 Collagen-rich foods are especially important for meeting your daily nutrient requirements for proper health of both you and your growing baby.
 Collagen is the most abundant protein in your body and glycine is the most abundant amino acid in collagen.
 Collagen is made by combining glycine and another amino acid proline with the help of vitamin C!